Textile Society of America

 The Textile Society of America (TSA) was founded in 1987 as an international non-profit educational organization for sharing and disseminating information about textiles and fiber media.
 The society sponsors a bi-annual conference where juried papers are presented on artistic, cultural, economic, historic, social and technical perspectives on textiles from around the world.
+TSA additionally runs programs that include in person workshops, virtual forums, awards, and scholarships.
+The scholarships offered are aimed at lowering the financial barrier to in person research in the textiles space.

 History

 Textile Society of America is a membership organization, governed by a volunteer board of directors from museums and universities in North America and administered by a small staff.
 Its approximately 700 members include curators, educators, historians, independent scholars, artists, journalists, students, dealers and collectors.
 Membership includes access to symposium proceedings along with a newsletter, membership directory and textile bibliography.